David Raih: Green Bay Packers

 Raih spent five seasons with the Packers, most recently working as the wide receivers coach after being promoted on January 24, 2018.
 He previously served as offensive perimeter coach, following a promotion on February 27, 2017, and was earlier named assistant offensive line coach on February 17, 2016.
 He was hired on February 7, 2014, and spent his first two years as the team's coaching administrator.

 Arizona Cardinals

 On January 13, 2019, Raih was hired by the Arizona Cardinals as their wide receivers coach, reuniting with head coach Kliff Kingsbury.

 Vanderbilt

 On February 2, 2021, Raih was hired as the offensive coordinator and wide receivers coach at Vanderbilt University under head coach Clark Lea.
 He resigned after the season.

 Tampa Bay Buccaneers

 In 2023, Raih was hired by the Tampa Bay Buccaneers as a senior offensive analyst.

 Washington Commanders

 On February 15, 2024, Raih was hired by the Washington Commanders as their tight ends coach under head coach Dan Quinn.
+He was promoted to offensive pass game coordinator in March 2026.